bholanathbarik9748/kenshi-labs-task-Home/README.md

 - **Custom Hook and AsyncStorage:** A custom hook is used for managing all CRUD operations, with data persistence handled through AsyncStorage to retain user data locally.
 - **Custom Css:** Custom CSS for the application to ensure a sleek and responsive design, maintaining consistency across devices
 - **use typescript type / interfaces:** TypeScript is used throughout the project to ensure type safety and reliability, defining types and interfaces for components, props, and API data, reducing bugs and improving code readability.
+- **Sorting and Search Added:** Sorting and search functionalities have been implemented to improve user interaction, allowing users to easily find and organize tasks.
+These features are built with TypeScript to ensure type safety, enhancing the reliability and readability of the code across components and API interactions.

 ## Technologies and Libraries Used